Halifax Trojan Aquatic Club

 The Halifax Trojan Aquatic Club (HTAC) is a competitive swim team in Nova Scotia.
 HTAC is based out of Dalplex, the athletic facility for Dalhousie University, in Halifax, Nova Scotia.
 The Trojans also use Halifax's Centennial Pool as a secondary training facility.

 HTAC is one of the oldest and largest swim teams in Atlantic Canada.
-The Trojans have over 300 members at various competitive levels, ranging from novice/introductory levels through to nationally ranked competitors.
+The Trojans have 185 members at various competitive levels, ranging from novice/introductory levels through to nationally ranked competitors.

 The Trojans have won many Swim Nova Scotia Short Course and Long Course Provincial Championship titles as well as several Short and Long Course East Coast Championships titles over its history.